Skilko/HostBuddy/INSTALLATION.md

 - macOS: a recent version of macOS on Apple Silicon or Intel.
 Use the `arm64` DMG on M1/M2/M3 Macs; use the Intel DMG on older Intel-based Macs.
 - Windows: Windows 10 or Windows 11, 64-bit.

-Note: Current distributions are unsigned.
-You may see macOS Gatekeeper or Windows SmartScreen warnings during first run.
+> **Note**: HostBuddy is currently distributed as an unsigned application.
+You will see security warnings on first launch.
+This is normal for unsigned apps.
+We're working on obtaining code signing certificates for future releases.

 ---